rschristopher/rschristopher.github.io/src/saving/index.md

     That's online banking you're thinking about.

-    A redneck with a gun and a coldcard can custody Bitcoin with more security than any bank.
+    A redneck with a gun and a coldcard can protect *their* Bitcoin with more security than any bank in the history of the world.